tendermint/tendermint/docs/tutorials/go-built-in.md

 Those values don't look like the `key` and `value` we sent to Tendermint.
 What's going on here?

-The response contain a `base64` encoded representation of the data we submitted.
+The response contains a `base64` encoded representation of the data we submitted.
 To get the original value out of this data, we can use the `base64` command line utility:

 ```bash